-At the early stage of this project to match volunteers willing to help with those who need some help, we have many more available helpers than people notified to us as needing help.
-Therefore, in the first weeks, our helpers might not be called on to provide any help at all.
+In the early weeks of this scheme to match volunteers willing to help with those who need some help, we have many more available helpers than people notified to us as needing help.
+Therefore many helpers have not yet been called on to provide any help at all.
 However, we expect the number of people requiring help to continue to increase and possibly the number of available helpers to decline as illness or isolation restricts their capability.
 So please do continue to volunteer and to register as a helper for the difficult weeks ahead.

 |Registered||Validated and available||Registered||Connections established|